5 Month Old Sleep Routine: Awake Windows, Naps & Bedtime

 Feeding patterns can fluctuate during periods of growth, development, or sleep disruption, so variation here is completely normal.

 If awake windows are too short, you may see frequent night waking or short naps.
 If they are too long, settling can become harder and naps may shorten again.
-Understanding the balance between under vs overtired can be really helpful when tweaking sleep at this age.

-How many naps at 5 months
+How many naps should a 5 month old have?

 Most babies are on three naps per day at five months.
 These naps often begin to take on a more predictable pattern, with one longer nap and two shorter ones, although this can vary from baby to baby.